 Vítor Rosa and Ana Lourdes Araújo

-Conclusion: Limitations, Risks, and Humanistic Alternatives of an OECD Global Governance Project
+Conclusion: Limitations and Risks of an OECD Global Governance Project